Skip to content

 → cookies set, return { user }

-The selectionToken is a short-lived (60s) JWT containing { sub: "tenant-selection", matchedUserIds: [...] }.
+The selectionToken is a short-lived (10 min) JWT containing { sub: "tenant-selection", matchedUserIds: [...] }.
+The window covers the interactive chooser step; staleness is caught by a fresh availability re-check on consume, not by a tight TTL.
 The tenant list is only returned after password verification — it does not leak email-to-tenant mappings.

 After authentication, tenantId is embedded in the signed JWT.
 All subsequent requests use the JWT payload, not the Host header.
 Tenant status (ACTIVE/TRIAL) is validated at login and re-validated on every token refresh.